Costa Rica Entry Requirements – Visas, Shots, & More!

 Whether you are planning to enter Costa Rica by air, by land, or by sea; there are several things you need to know in order to successfully gain access to the country.
-Costa Rica entry requirements are not ridiculous, but they are heavily forced.
+Costa Rica’s entry requirements are not extensive, but the regulations in place are heavily forced.

 I have dealt with being denied entry (you can read about it at the end of this post) and we don’t want you to have to go through the same thing.
-Because of that, we have pored through all the information from the Costa Rican government to put together this comprehensive guide on Costa Rica entry requirements.
+Because of that, we have gone through all the information from the Costa Rican government to put together this comprehensive guide on Costa Rica entry requirements for you.

-If you do not have a passport we suggest ordering one several months in advance of your trip.
+If you do not have a passport we suggest ordering one from your home country several months in advance of your trip.
 It can sometimes take a while for everything to be processed.

-If you are a US citizen you can order a new passport.
+If you are a US citizen you can order a new passport here.
 It is possible to expedite it if you are short on time.

 Everything I have read online says that your passport needs to be valid for your length of stay in Costa Rica plus one day.
 This is a new law that was enacted in 2016.